jakobharder/burntime/README.md

   - some locations are larger to fill wide screens
   - Monastery got another gap in the wall to go through

-Note: unfortunately the game music is still missing due to an unclear license situation.

 ### Extended Game

 The extended game mode adds new items, locations and gameplay features.